-The current shortage of lorry drivers in the UK is due in part to Covid, but there seems to be general agreement that Brexit is also a factor, because it means that companies can no longer recruit drivers from other parts of Europe.
+The current shortage of lorry drivers in the UK is due in part to Covid, but there seems to be general agreement that Brexit is also a factor, because companies can no longer recruit drivers from other parts of Europe.

 I’ve seen this presented in Remainer contexts as another example of how bad Brexit is, but if I was a lorry driver who’d voted for Brexit, I wouldn’t take that view.
 I’d see it an example of Brexit helping me, just as I’d hoped, and I’d be pleased.
 Driving lorries isn’t an easy job, and up to now it hasn’t been particularly well paid. £5,000 a year is a big raise.

 And, if I was lorry driver who’d argued in the past that companies were holding wages down by bringing in workers from poorer parts of Europe, I’d be angry.
-I’d be angry that up to now I’d been told that this was a myth put about by racists and xenophobes, and told to shut up.
+I’d be angry that up to now I’d been told that this was a myth put about by racists and xenophobes.